 We’ve designed multiple games to be able to reach into different environments and planning/development decisions, so we’re certainly trying to have a wide reach in impacting sustainability goals in a variety of places.
 Primarily, though, I think the Tradeoff! games are about teaching both practitioners and decision-makers that we can make these sustainable and resilient decisions now—we don’t have to wait for some future technology to push toward sustainability; it’s achievable already.

 One last, more personal question.
-If you had to chose, what would you say your three favorite serious games are?
+If you had to choose, what would you say your three favorite serious games are?

 I had a great experience playing a game with a collaborative project called Seeds of a Good Anthropocene, in which everyone had to first come up with their own seed.
 But then form teams and alliances to pitch imaginary projects to a panel of judges.
 It was a great way to learn about other cool initiatives in the world.
 It was great for the organizers as a way to collect a whole bunch of “seeds” for their collection all at once.